 During proton therapy

 You typically undergo proton therapy five days a week for several weeks.
-However, in some cases, you may undergo only one or only a few treatments, depending on your condition.
-The actual proton therapy treatment may take only a minute or so, but expect to spend 30 to 45 minutes preparing before each treatment session.
+However, in some situations, you may undergo only one or a few treatments, depending on your condition.
+The actual proton therapy treatment may take only a few minutes but expect to spend 30 to 45 minutes preparing before each treatment session.

-You may also undergo weekly CT verification scans to see if the dose you receive needs to be recalculated based on changes in weight, or tumor size and shape, depending on your situation.
+You may also undergo weekly CT scans to see if the dose you receive needs to be recalculated based on changes in weight, or tumor size and shape.

 To prepare, you'll be positioned on a table.
 Cushions and restraints will be used to hold your body still.
 Then you'll undergo an imaging test, such as an X-ray or CT scan, to make sure your body is in the same precise position before each treatment.